 I also successfully did a full day of airport travel and a business dinner while maintaining my plant-based challenge.
 Feeling very accomplished!

 Day 13: Travel day to Illinois for a week of work at Springfield's HQ.
-This day was by far the hardest.
-I got stuck for 12 hours due to travel delays, and after having been re-routed and delayed over four times, this day was kind of a wash although I tried to eat vegan as best as I could.
+This day was by far the hardest so far.
+I got stuck for 12 hours due to travel delays, and after having been re-routed and delayed over four times, this day was kind of a wash although I tried to eat vegan as best as I could in a tiny airport.
 Fun fact: the original Chex Mix is vegan.

 Day 14: Officially half way done.
 I never thought I would be so excited to go back to my vegan diet!
 After two days of relaxing back into my normal non-plant-based routine, I woke up this Monday morning and felt kind of yuck -- a little puffy and a little sluggish.
-(Travel will especially do that to you though, so it's probably a combo of travel and shocking my system with non-vegan BBQ and an indulgent dinner on top of it.)
 Now that it's Monday I am eager to get back to eating plants.
-(Legit never thought I would say that haha.)

 Day 16: Feeling really great, but also starting to get tired of eating the same things all the time.
 I decide to look up some unique vegan recipes to mix it up.